HelloCore/victoria-arduino-app-patched/README.md

 This is the patch to bypass the launch screen, so we can use the main functionality of the app.

+You can manually patch the APK or download the patched version from https://github.com/HelloCore/victoria-arduino-app-patched/releases/tag/1.7.2

 ## Prerequisite Tools

 - Android Studio (https://developer.android.com/studio)